 Watch out for what kind of information you encode in your ids, explicitly and implicitly.
-Clients may use the structure of your ids to de-anonymize private data, crawl your system in ways you didn’t expect (auto-incrementing ids are typical source), or a host of other things you won’t expect.
+Clients may use the structure of your ids to de-anonymize private data, crawl your system in unexpected ways (auto-incrementing ids are a typical sore point), or perform a host of other attacks. #

-Of course, data-locality implies locality in space, but also locality in time.
+Of course, data-locality means being nearby in space, but it also means nearby in time.
 If multiple users are making the same expensive request at nearly the same time, perhaps their requests can be joined into one.
 If multiple instances of requests for the same kind of data are made near to one another, they could be joined into one larger request.
-Doing so often affords lower communication overheard and easier fault management.
+Doing so often affords lower communication overheard and easier fault management. #

 At the end of 2012, a light web server had 6 or more processors, 24 GB of memory and more disk space than you can use.
 A relatively complex CRUD application in a modern language runtime on a single machine is trivially capable of doing thousands of requests per second within a few hundred milliseconds.
 And that’s a deep lower bound.
 In terms of operational ability, hundreds of requests per second per machine is not something to brag about in most cases.

-Greater performance is not hard to come by, especially if you are willing to profile your application and introduce efficiencies based on measurement.
+Greater performance is not hard to come by, especially if you are willing to profile your application and introduce efficiencies based on your measurements. #

 However, it is well-suited for critiquing a distributed system design, and understanding what trade-offs need to be made.
 Taking a system design and iterating through the constraints CAP puts on its subsystems will leave you with a better design at the end.
 For homework, apply the CAP theorem’s constraints to a real world implementation of Russian-doll caching.